SUSSBIA/fabric-onboarding-experience/11-templates-checklists/checklists/workspace-access-checklist.md

 * [ ] Owner for access removal is identified
 * [ ] BIA review is requested where required
 * [ ] External collaborators are not granted direct access to BIA Production Workspaces
+* [ ] Approved production outputs for external collaborators are shared only through approved channels, where applicable

 ## 8. Production and Escalation Check